- Chart

 Disclaimers:

-This analysis is based on publicly available information and is for informational purposes only.
-It does not constitute investment advice.
-Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.
+This analysis is based on available public information and may not be exhaustive.
+Financial markets are subject to change, and past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.